jays-codes/reactive-microservices/README.md

 Jay's project/practice repo for Reactive Microservices : WebFlux + Project Reactor

 proj: webflux-sandbox
+- modified LoggingFilter to execute only given the value of an attribute (ClientRequest.attributes()), attribute set in call to WebClient via RequestHeader.attribute(); calls logging only for even Id numbers passed in request
 - Section09AssignmentLoggingFilter - created separate logging filter to log request info; added new filter to filter chain call
 - [BP] Section09ExchangeFilterTest - generate token for each request sent; used ExchangeFilterFunction, tokenGenerator():ExchangeFilterFunction, ClientRequest.from(), ExchangeFunction.exchange(), filter(ExchangeFilterFunction):Builder
 - Section09BearerAuthTest - for sending request requiring bearer token; call defaultHeaders(consumer), setBearerAuth()